bctak/delphino/README.md

 ### Usage

-#### Run static analysis program
+#### 1. Static analysis program ( not completed )

 ```
 cd C_static_analysis/src/
 python3 static_analysis.py [c source code name]
 ```

 Pass the filename of the C code to be analyzed as the first argument.
-As a result, the glibc functions used in the C code will be displayed.
+As a result, a call graph of glibc functions used in the C code will be displayed.

-#### Run glibc -> system call program
+#### 2. Program that converts glibc functions to system calls.

 ```
 cd C_static_analysis/src/